-“What they did instead, was they got rid of the early release days and made those full classroom days and then they made professional development for each teacher that they would be able to use and get paid for,” he said.
+“What they did instead, and then they made professional development for each teacher that they would be able to use and get paid for,” he said.

 Surveys to teachers showed they felt the professional development requirements were not clear under the new system.
 Ghormley said the educators would receive more structured development with early release days.